Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets a backend address pool configuration for a load balancer.

 ### [Get-AzureRmLoadBalancerFrontendIpConfig](Get-AzureRmLoadBalancerFrontendIpConfig.md)
-Gets a front-end IP configuration for a load balancer.
+Gets a front-end IP configuration in a load balancer.

 ### [Get-AzureRmLoadBalancerInboundNatPoolConfig](Get-AzureRmLoadBalancerInboundNatPoolConfig.md)
-Gets an inbound NAT pool configuration for a load balancer.

 ### [Get-AzureRmLoadBalancerInboundNatRuleConfig](Get-AzureRmLoadBalancerInboundNatRuleConfig.md)
 Gets an inbound NAT rule configuration for a load balancer.